Community Infrastructure Levy (CIL)

 In setting the Levy rates as part of the charging schedule, we must strike an appropriate balance between the desirability of Community Infrastructure Levy (CIL) funding the total costs of infrastructure, and the potential effects of a CIL on the economic viability of development (Regulation 14, CIL Regulations 2010).

 In order to adopt a charging schedule we must have an adopted core strategy, understand what infrastructure is required in the area and undertake a necessary viability assessment.

 The Planning Act requires us to produce a draft charging schedule setting out the CIL charges in our area.

-You can view the Parish Council CIL update which outlines the future of section 106 agreements and a draft charging schedule.
+You can view the Parish Council CIL update [PDF, 62Kb] which outlines the future of section 106 agreements and a draft charging schedule.

 The following do not pay the levy: